khueue/prolongo/README.md

 ## Todo

- * Add tests for floats.
  * Finish encoder (research ObjectID some more).
- * Clean up todos in source.
- * Properly document predicates.
-Some are only stubs.
+ * Properly document and decide on UTF-8 predicates.
  * Decide on (and implement) amount of validation in encode/decode.

 ## Usage